 - Pale and floppy (in young children).

 Less common symptoms of food allergy include infantile colic, reflux of stomach contents, eczema, chronic diarrhoea and failure to thrive in infants.

 Food allergy can sometimes be dangerous

-Although Mild, moderate and even severe allergic reactions (anaphylaxis) to foods are common in Australia and New Zealand.
-However, deaths from anaphylaxis due to food allergy are rare in Australia and New Zealand.
-Most deaths can be prevented by careful allergen avoidance measures and immediate administration of an adrenaline autoinjector.
+Although mild, moderate and severe allergic reactions (anaphylaxis), to foods are common in Australia and New Zealand, deaths from anaphylaxis due to food allergy are rare.
+Most deaths can be prevented by careful allergen avoidance measures, and immediate administration of an adrenaline autoinjector.

 Not all adverse reactions to foods are due to allergy

 The term allergy is often misused to describe any adverse reaction to foods.